jolorambongga/thesis-2/README.md

 <a name="beforeSetup"/>

 #### BEFORE SET-UP (PREPARE THE FOLLOWING):
->- [x] Your Custom Dataset in Google Drive `(I recommend having 1k images total, then follow the guide I provided below for organizing your dataset)`
+>- [x] Your Custom Dataset in Google Drive `(I recommend having 1,000 images and labels total, then follow the guide I provided below for organizing your dataset)`
 >- [x] Google Colab

 **Import Your Google Drive**